Sergio García: European Tour

-García has been a member of every European Ryder Cup team since 1999, with the exception of 2010 and 2023, and has a career record at the Ryder Cup of 25–13–7.
+García was a member of every European Ryder Cup team from 1999 to 2021, with the exception of 2010, and has a career record at the Ryder Cup of 25–13–7.
 He has been in six winning sides and his singles win in 2018 made him the all-time Ryder Cup points leader, with 25 points in 9 appearances, overtaking Nick Faldo's 25 points in 11 appearances.
 By winning three of his four matches at Whistling Straits in 2021, he extended this record to 28 points, and also surpassed Faldo as the player with the most individual match victories, with 25.

 In the 2006 Ryder Cup, at the K Club in Republic of Ireland, García won both his fourball and foursome matches (with José María Olazábal and Luke Donald, respectively) on day one, beating David Toms and Brett Wetterich in the fourballs and Tiger Woods and Jim Furyk in the foursomes.
 On day two, he paired up with Olazábal again, who won both their matches against Phil Mickelson and Chris DiMarco in both the foursomes and fourballs.
 Going into the final day in the singles, García was heavily tipped to be the second person to win all their matches in one Ryder Cup; however, Stewart Cink beat him 4 and 3.
 Europe won the cup again, with 18 points to the United States' 9 points.
 At the 2020 Ryder Cup, Garcia won the inaugural Nicklaus-Jacklin Award for the European team.
 It is an award given to the player whose teamwork, sportsmanship, performance and decisions epitomized the spirit of the Ryder Cup.